cloudcat17/BattleBot-Control/README.md

    * You may need to explicitly type `http://` before the URL or IP to connect, as some browsers will assume `https://`, which is not supported.
  3. Enjoy.

+If you are using the latest code, you should find a set of up / down trim buttons for the left and right servos under the gear icon, upper left.
+Those settings are not saved, because they will change as the batteries run down.

+You can override of default animal bot name from MAC address by adding a "botname.txt" file.
+E.g. if data/botname.txt contains "mybot" then that will be the SSID of the bot.
+See onboard editor below.

 ## Development Setup ##
 Connecting to the robot access point is inconvenient for development, since it generally precludes using the internet at the same time.
 For development, an alternative configuration is provided.
 In this setup, the robot will connect to an existing WiFi network.
 The development machine also connects to this network, making the robot and internet available at the same time.